Activities within the church

-These are informal gatherings of around 5-10 people, who meet regularly for fellowship, study and pastoral support .
+These are informal gatherings of around 5-10 people, who meet regularly for fellowship, study and pastoral support.
 Three groups meet weekly, two in people’s homes in the evenings and one at the church on Thursday mornings.
 Another group meets in members’ homes every 3-4 weeks.
+A new group has just started, exploring contemporary theology, which meets at Christchurch in the evening of the 2nd Thursday of the month.
 Contact Alan Stead for more details.

 Parents and Toddlers

 The Parents and Toddlers group meets on Tuesday mornings during term time at 9.30, for 20 to 30 families from the local community.
 It has a great variety of toys and activities for the children and singing at the end of each session.
 The parents and grandparents who bring their children along also enjoy the time to chat with friends and make new ones.
-There is no formal enrolment – just come along.
-This is followed by a half-hour Toddlers’ Service on the 3rd Tuesday of each month.
+There is no formal enrollment – just come along.

 The luncheon club provides good hot meals and fellowship for about 25 elderly residents in the neighbourhood every Tuesday lunchtime.
 It has a team of about 15 volunteers (more needed!) who give their time to this valuable work.